braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 # Getting started: Platform overview

-> Braze provides a comprehensive user engagement solution for your mobile and web applications.
+> Braze is a customer engagement platform.
+This simply means that Braze helps you listen to your users, understand your users’ actions and behaviors, and then act on them.
 The Braze platform has three primary components - the SDK, the dashboard, and the REST API.

 ## SDK